 Sewage mismanagement is not limited to the Baltic Sea region.
 Virtually every coastal city in the world dumps sewage in the sea.
 Boston, for example, dumps about 500 million gallons of sewage off the coast of Cape Cod every day.
 Many more cities dump it in rivers, streams and on crops.
 Cattle graze on it.
 Thanks to the creative marketing of biosolids, kids play on it and gardeners are using this death dust at home.

-People, wildlife, marine life and livestock around the world are caught in the crossfire.
+People, wildlife, marine life and livestock around the world are caught in the crossfire of prion contamination.
 Failure to address these issues will cost billions of lives.
 The body count is already in the millions.

-Whales Are Bioindicators Of Neurological Disease In Iceland
+Whales Are Bioindicators Of Neurological Disease On Land

 Iceland is a different case study in sewage management and diet.
 It’s obviously not impacted by the problems of the Baltic Sea, but it could still serve as a canary in a coal mine.

 First of all, Iceland is smart enough to not put sewage sludge on its farmlands.
 It disposes of it in landfills.
 Unfortunately, if these landfills aren’t capped and lined like a nuclear waste dump, water will leach through the prion pathogens and contaminate groundwater.

 The main sources of sewage in Iceland are residential areas, fish processing, livestock, slaughtering, dairy industries, aquaculture, textile industries, tanning plants and some heavy industries.
 Both the industrial and domestic sewage is usually disposed through the same drainage into the sea.
 The majority of sewage in Iceland is released untreated into the ocean where it impacts coastal waters, fish, shellfish and waterfowl.
 It also could be impacting whales and dolphins.
 Even if the sewage were treated, the deadly prions would survive the process.